SHyunYeo/Project-1/README.md

         stopwords.append(line)
     f.close

-tokenized_words[] is the list of total set of tokenized review.
+'tokenized_words' is the list of total set of tokenized review.

     tokenized_words = []                                        ## eliminating stopwords